PASTA-ELN/Converters/README.md

 # Converters
-Converters from binary files to hdf5
+Converters from binary files to hdf5 / nexus format

 Some people call it **Extractor**, **Translator**